Astronauts Gone Wild

-Astronauts Gone Wild: Investigation Into the Authenticity of the Moon Landings is a 2004 documentary video produced and directed by Bart Sibrel, a Nashville, Tennessee-based video maker who charges that the six Apollo Moon landings in the 1960s and 1970s were elaborate hoaxes.
+Astronauts Gone Wild: Investigation Into the Authenticity of the Moon Landings is a 2004 pseudo-documentary produced and directed by Bart Sibrel, a Nashville-based videographer who claims that the six Apollo Moon landings in the 1960s and 1970s were elaborate hoaxes.
 Sibrel made this video as a follow-up to his 2001 video A Funny Thing Happened on the Way to the Moon, which accuses NASA of falsifying the Apollo 11 mission photography.
 The title of the presentation is a wordplay on the Girls Gone Wild video series.

 Encounters with astronauts

 In Astronauts Gone Wild, Sibrel confronts nine Apollo astronauts and asks them to swear an oath on a Bible that they traveled to the Moon and back.

 Buzz Aldrin

 Sibrel's first encounter is with the Apollo 11 crewmember Buzz Aldrin.
 Inside an office room, he shows Aldrin his "secret" footage, which Sibrel says was sent to him by mistake from NASA.
 According to Sibrel, this footage shows the crew rigging a shot inside their spacecraft to appear halfway to the Moon, when they were really in Earth orbit and trying to deceive the world.

 Aldrin dismisses Sibrel's arguments, stating "We went to the Moon; we're not misleading anybody."
-Later in the video, Sibrel confronts Aldrin on another occasion, this time in September 2002 in Beverly Hills, California.
+Later in the video, Sibrel confronts Aldrin on another occasion, this time in September 2002 in Beverly Hills.
 The confrontational video maker makes his Bible demand.
 The astronaut refuses and tries his best to get away from Sibrel, who follows Aldrin and calls him "a coward, and a liar, and a thief."
 Aldrin then punches (visually described as a right overhand) Sibrel on camera.
 This incident, which made international headlines at the time, is the best-known response he received from one of the Apollo astronauts about his conspiracy belief.
 In a radio interview, Sibrel stated that he blames himself for provoking Aldrin to punch him.
 He claims to have sent Aldrin a letter of apology.